NikaRobaqidze/SOLID-and-Strategy-Pattern/README.md

 # SOLID and Strategy Pattern
 SOLID and Strategy patterns on java in MMORPG game example.

-Use in IntelJ IDEA Community Edition
+Using: IntelJ IDEA Community Edition

 ## Description
 A game developer in the MMORPG category wants to rewrite his game from assembly instructions to OOP language.